Federal Direct Stafford Loans

 - The amount being requested must be specified on the application.
 The parent may only borrow up to the cost of attendance (COA) minus the student's other aid for the term(s) the loan is requested.

 If the loan is approved, funds will first be applied to outstanding current balances the student owes to LDS Business College.
 Remaining funds will be sent to the parent borrower, or if the borrower authorizes, to the student.
 Parent borrowers will also be required to complete the Direct PLUS Loan Master Promissory note online at studentloans.gov.

 If the PLUS loan is denied, the student becomes eligible for the higher Stafford loan limits for an independent student.

 - 6.84% interest rate, which begins accruing the day the loan is disbursed.

 - 4.272% origination fee

 - Repayment begins 60 days after the final disbursement of the loan.

 - A servicer will be assigned the loan.
 The parent will contact the servicer to make interest payments, loan payments, to request deferments, forbearance, or different payment plans.
 The parent may check their account at www.nslds.ed.gov for the servicer's contact information.

-- The parent may request to have payment deferred until after the student has ceased half time enrollment for six months.
+- The parent may request to have the payment deferred until after the student has ceased half time enrollment for six months.
 This must be requested through the loan servicer.

 - A parent unable to make payments must contact the servicer to determine if they qualify for a different repayment plan, deferment, or forbearance.
 Never just stop making payments.
 Always contact your servicer if you are having difficulty making payments.
 Another option may be available to you.